mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 <div class="a">
 Well yes, I guess if you put it in those terms.
 But it's not like that.
 <br><br>
 I like them because they are trash.
 You don't enjoy them directly.
 Well I guess maybe some people do but those people are messed up!
 Like when Freddy says, "Welcome to primetime bitch" and then kills a woman by slamming her into his TV body.
-It's funny not because the joke itself is funny, but because someone even made such as stupid joke.
+It's funny not because the joke itself is funny, but because someone even made such a stupid joke.
 You have to watch them on sort of a meta level.
 <br><br>
 Ok, I should probably stop.
 Just digging myself in deeper.
 </div></div>